VU-IVM/DamageScanner/README.md

 4. Now you can import the package like any other package!

 ## To-do:
-* Improve ReadtheDocs
+* Improve ReadtheDocs.
-* Add plot capabilities
+* Add plot capabilities.
-* Add examples
+* Add examples.
-* Develop autoamted damage assessments using OpenStreetMap data
+* Develop automated damage assessments using OpenStreetMap data.

 ### License